cropsinsilico/yggdrasil/docs/source/getting_started.rst

 ===============

-The |cis_interface| runs user defined models and orchestrates asynchronous communication between models using drivers that coordinate the different components via threads.
+The |yggdrasil| runs user defined models and orchestrates asynchronous communication between models using drivers that coordinate the different components via threads.
 Model drivers run the models as seperate processes and monitor them to redirect output to stdout and determine if the model